Carlos Lehder Biography

 Childhood & Early Life

-Early on, the family resided in the Medellin area.
-They had a semi-legally approved used car business.
+Early on, the family resided in the Medellín area, where they operated a semi-legitimate used car business.
 It was during this time that Lehder first got involved in criminal activities.
-He started stealing cars and supplying it to his father who sold them as used cars.
+He began stealing cars and supplying them to his father, who sold them as used cars.

 Continue Reading Below